The news of a cavity or broken tooth is never welcome, but thanks to modern…

 If you are considering the replacement of missing teeth, there are a number of options available to you.
 The most permanent options are dental implants and implant-supported dental bridges.
 Implants involve inserting titanium screws into the jaw that serve as artificial tooth roots, providing optimal long-term strength and stability.
 If a less invasive procedure is of interest, dentures and dental bridges are another great non-surgical treatment option for replacing missing teeth.
 Dental bridges are permanently attached to dental crowns to fill the gaps left by absent teeth.
 Dentures are a removable option to replace missing teeth.

 Replacing missing teeth is an important issue to explore with our office.
 If you are missing teeth, we at Cooper Family Dentistry are glad to talk with you about options to replace these teeth and ensure the health of your mouth for the long term.
 We have several options available to fit your budget and are here to support you in making the tooth replacement option that is best for you and your individual needs.
-To schedule an appointment, call our friendly office staff at 501-982-7547 or, for your convenience, fill out an appointment request here: https://www.coopersmiles.com/appointment-request/.
+Call our Jacksonville Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.